 One of the most spirited debates within the early retirement community revolves around the influence that a high level of savings (as well as income) has on a person’s ability to retire early.
 I have argued in the past that although a high income can help, an aggressive savings schedule is a far better measure to determine a person’s fitness for early retirement.

-But yet, I would be remiss if I did not address the obvious monkey in the room.
+But yet, I would be remiss if I did not address the obvious elephant in the room.

 Based on the numbers alone, I think we can all agree that the person who saves $250k a year CAN retire before a person who saves $25k a year…but only with the appropriate lifestyle.